 - Institutional Shareholder Services (ISS), part of Deutsche Börse,

 to cite a few.
-In fact, the field is consolidating: for instance, MSCI has bought RiskMetrics (which owned KLD) and Carbon Delta, while S&P acquired Trucost and Morningstar got hold of Sustainalytics and Moody’s of Vigeo Eiris.
+In fact, the field is consolidating: for instance, MSCI has bought RiskMetrics (which owned KLD) and Carbon Delta, while S&P acquired Trucost and Morningstar got hold of Sustainalytics.
+Sustainalytics then bought Solaron.
+Other examples include: Moody’s takeover of Vigeo Eiris and 427 and Oekom, which was acquired by ISS.
 We refer to Walter (2020) for an overview of the ESG ratings industry and to Escrig-Olmedo et al. (2019) for a review of its recent evolution.
 Relatedly, the survey of Grewal and Serafeim (2020) gives details on measuring, managing and communicating corporate sustainability performance.

 In Figure 2.1, we plot the relative amount of Google queries through time for online searches of the terms CSR and ESG.
 It shows that the term CSR has been more popular on average in the past 15 years, but the recent trend is in favor of ESG.
 One reason for that is that the acronym ESG is progressively becoming mainstream in corporate reporting standards and, consequently, in investors’ jargon.